 State Supreme Court Justice Gableman not seeking re-election

-MADISON — Wisconsin Supreme Court Justice Michael Gableman will not seek a second term next year, creating an open seat on the state’s highest court unless he resigns and a replacement is named before the election.
+MADISON — Wisconsin Supreme Court Justice Michael Gableman announced Thursday, June 15th he will not seek a second term next year, creating an open seat on the state’s highest court unless he resigns and a replacement is named before the election.

-A person with direct knowledge of his decision but who was not authorized to speak publicly about it told The Associated Press of Gableman’s decision Thursday.
+Gableman did not say in a statement announcing his decision whether he would serve out his term or leave before the April election.
+His spokesman, Nathan Conrad, said it was his “understanding” that Gableman planned to serve out his term which runs until August 2018.

+There has not been a Supreme Court race without an incumbent since 2007.

 Gableman joined with the conservative majority of the court in rejecting a proposal that would have required Wisconsin judges and justices to step down in cases involving those who had donated to their campaigns.
 He and others who opposed the change said it ran counter to the constitutional free speech rights of those who are involved with judicial campaigns.